© Denzil Green

 “Here’s flowers for you; Hot lavender, mints, savoury, marjoram; The marigold, that goes to bed wi’ the sun And with him rises weeping: these are flowers of middle summer, and I think they are given to men of middle age.” — Perdita.
 The Winter’s Tale, IV, 4, Shakespeare.

-It is generally best in institutional cafeterias and canteens to avoid any dish described as “Savoury… “, as it always seems to involve any leavings from the week before.
+Some wits have observed that it is generally best in institutional cafeterias to avoid any dish described as “Savoury… “, as it always seems to involve any leavings from the week before.

 Summer Savoury is “Satereja hortensis”; Winter Savoury is “Satereja montana”.
 Winter Savoury is also called “Spanish Savoury”.